-- a) A candidate for promotion must have spent at least eight (8) years as a Senior Lecturer, at UOIT. - b) Candidates who are denied promotion must wait one (1) Academic Year after a negative decision before reapplying. - c) A Teaching Faculty Member who has begun the process of candidacy for promotion may withdraw his/her candidacy before the MLRC recommendation has been made.
-Withdrawal can be done only once without prejudice to a later application. - d) The Dean shall forward to the Provost the names and updated curriculum vitae of all candidates who wish to be considered for promotion no later than May 1st of the year prior to the review.
+- b) Candidates who are denied promotion must wait one (1) Academic Year after a negative decision before reapplying. - c) A Teaching Faculty Member who has begun the process of candidacy for promotion may withdraw their candidacy before the PRC recommendation has been made.
+Withdrawal can be done only once without prejudice to a later application. - d) The Dean shall forward to the Provost the names and updated curriculum vitae of all candidates who wish to be considered for promotion no later than May 1 of the year prior to the review.

-20.03 The Master Lecturer Review Committee
+20.03 The Promotion Review Committee

-- a) The Provost shall appoint a Master Lecturer Review Committee (MLRC), which s/he shall chair, consisting of five (5) faculty members.
-All of these faculty members must be at the rank of Master Lecturer or, if a tenured faculty member, at the rank of Professor.
-At least two of these faculty members shall be Master Lecturers (if available). - b) The Provost shall chair the MLRC in a non-voting capacity. - c) Faculty members who have acted as a referee on the candidate's application must absent themselves from the MLRC.
-Members of the MLRC must absent themselves from cases where they may have a conflict of interest.
-A Faculty Member's Dean cannot be a member of the MLRC for the Teaching Faculty Member's case.
+- a) The Provost shall appoint a Promotion Review Committee (PRC), which they shall chair, consisting of five (5) faculty members.
+All of these faculty members must be at the rank of Senior Teaching Professor or, if a tenured faculty member, at the rank of Professor.
+At least two (2) of these faculty members shall be Senior Teaching Professors (if available). - b) The Provost shall chair the PRC in a non-voting capacity. - c) Faculty members who have acted as a referee on the candidate's application must absent themselves from the PRC.
+Members of the PRC must absent themselves from cases where they may have a conflict of interest.
+A Teaching Faculty Member's Dean cannot be a member of the PRC for the Teaching Faculty Member's case. - d) The names of the members of the PRC shall be communicated to the candidate by December 1, with the request that the candidate communicate, in writing, to the Provost, any objection(s) concerning any member of the PRC within ten (10) Days, stating the reason for the objection(s).
+The Provost, after considering the candidate's response to the proposed membership of the PRC and taking appropriate steps to resolve any objections, shall determine a date and time for the meeting and notify members of the PRC.

-20.04 Procedures of the Master Lecturer Review Committee
+20.04 Procedures of the Promotion Review Committee